disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 ## 1. What is color?

 Color isn't just a thing; it's a _feeling_.
 It's how our brains interpret light, and it's pretty subjective.
 Think about it: the same light can look different to different people, even under the same conditions.
 From a pure physical and biological point of view, it is a phenomenon arising from the human eye's interpretation of light within the visible spectrum (380--780 nm).
-It's not a physical property of light itself but a sensation created by the brain's processing of visual information.
+It's not a physical property of light itself, but a sensation created by the brain's processing of visual information.

 Factors like lighting conditions, color vision deficiencies, and individual variations can influence how we perceive color.
 This subjectivity makes traditional scientific measurements, like spectroscopy, insufficient for directly quantifying color perception, as they focus only on the physical properties of light without considering their corresponding perceptual aspects.